iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

+??? note "Verifying the change"
+    You can verify the change in inference request distribution by inspecting the `VirtualService`:

+    ```shell
+    kubectl get virtualservice wisdom -o yaml
+    ```

+    As you continue to send requests, you should see the distribution change (see theh `modelName` field in inference responses).

 ## Promote the Candidate Model

-Promotion is two steps: (a) redefine the primary model using the new version and (b) delete the candidate version.
+Promoting the candidate is a two step process.
+First, redefine the primary `InferenceService` using the new model.
+Second, delete the candidate `InferenceService`.

-### Redefine the deployed primary model
+### Redefine the primary `InferenceService`

 ```shell
 cat <<EOF | kubectl replace -f -